Ace1928/ollama_toolkit/docs/api_reference.md

 ##### copy_model

-Copy a model to a new name.
+Copy a model to a new name. *(Note: This method is planned but not fully implemented in the current version)*

 ```python
 result = client.copy_model("llama2", "my-llama2-copy")